Updated February 2023

 1. Addictions and Mental Health

-One in 5 Canadians suffers from a mental health disorder.
-By age 40, about 50% of our population will have (or have had) a mental illness (source: Canadian Mental Health Association).
+One in five Canadians suffers from a mental health disorder.
+By age 40, about half our population will have (or have had) a mental illness, according to the Canadian Mental Health Association.

-What’s more, the latest survey on drug use in Canada shows over 18% of our population meets the criteria for a substance use disorder (that's nearly 8 million people).
+What’s more, the latest survey on drug use in Canada shows that over 18 per cent of our population meets the criteria for a substance use disorder.
+That's nearly eight million people.